MicrosoftDocs/cpp-docs/docs/preprocessor/predefined-macros.md

 - `_MSC_EXTENSIONS` Defined as 1 if the on-by-default [**`/Ze`** (Enable Language Extensions)](../build/reference/za-ze-disable-language-extensions.md) compiler option is set.
 Otherwise, undefined.

 - `_MSC_FULL_VER` Defined as an integer literal that encodes the major, minor, and build number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number, the minor number is the second element, and the build number is the third element.

    For example, if the Microsoft C/C++ compiler version is 19.39.33519, `_MSC_FULL_VER` evaluates to 193933519.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.

-   Visual Studio 2019 16.8 and 16.9 share the same major and minor versions (and `_MSC_VER`).
-To distinguish them, use `_MSC_FULL_VER`.
-The minimum value of `_MSC_FULL_VER` for 16.8 is 192829333.
-The minimum value of `_MSC_FULL_VER` for 16.9 is 192829910.

-   Visual Studio 2019 16.10 and 16.11 also share the same major and minor versions (and `_MSC_VER`).
-To distinguish them, use `_MSC_FULL_VER`.
-The minimum value of `_MSC_FULL_VER` for 16.10 is 192929917.
-The minimum value of `_MSC_FULL_VER` for 16.11 is 192930129.
+See [C++ compiler versioning](../overview/compiler-versions.md) for more information about compiler versioning, and specifically [Service releases starting with Visual Studio 2017](../overview/compiler-versions.md#service-releases-starting-with-visual-studio-2017) for more information about Visual Studio 2019 16.8, 16.9, 16.10 and 16.11 which require `_MSC_FULL_VER` to tell them apart.

 - `_MSC_VER` Defined as an integer literal that encodes the major and minor number elements of the compiler's version number.
 The major number is the first element of the period-delimited version number and the minor number is the second element.
 For example, if the version number of the Microsoft C/C++ compiler is 17.00.51106.1, the `_MSC_VER` macro evaluates to 1700.
 Enter `cl /?` at the command line to view the compiler's version number.
 This macro is always defined.

-   See [C++ compiler versioning](../overview/compiler-versions.md) for more information about the history of compiler versioning, and compiler version numbers and the Visual Studio versions they correspond to.

    To test for compiler releases or updates in a given version of Visual Studio or after, use the `>=` operator.
 You can use it in a conditional directive to compare `_MSC_VER` against that known version.
 If you have several mutually exclusive versions to compare, order your comparisons in descending order of version number.
 For example, this code checks for compilers released in Visual Studio 2017 and later.
 Next, it checks for compilers released in or after Visual Studio 2015.
 Then it checks for all compilers released before Visual Studio 2015: